 AI has a wide range of applications, including:

 AI is an emerging technology that is rapidly changing the world.
 AI has the potential to improve our lives in many ways, but it also presents some potential risks.
-It is important that we develop AI responsibly and ethically.
+We must develop AI responsibly and ethically.

 Examples of AI Applications